ashton314/slt-git-manual/proposal_v1.md

 	$ mkdir repos

 Done!
 So far we only have a directory.
-What happens when we want to make a new website?
+What happens when we want to make a new web site?
 Well, we just do this:

 	$ cd repos; mkdir new_site; cd new_site
 	$ git init --bare